React-Automation-Studio/React-Automation-Studio/README.md

-**This repository is the master repository which  contains the codebase and demos for each the component and interactive UI's that depend on the demo IOC micro service.
-The repository can be checked out and the demos can be exlpored.
+**This repository is the master repository which  contains the code base and demos for each the component and interactive UI's that depend on the demo IOC micro service.
+The repository can be checked out and the demos can be explored.
 Contributors can also add components and add in features.
-If you wish to customize the project and create user interfaces for your EPICS control system then you should clone the boilier plate repository at https://github.com/wduckitt/React-Automation-Studio-Example-Project-1 which pulls in this code base as a Git submodule.**
+If you wish to customize the project and create user interfaces for your EPICS control system then you should clone the boiler plate repository at https://github.com/wduckitt/React-Automation-Studio-Example-Project-1 which pulls in this code base as a Git submodule.**

 # 1 Installation